heeropang/VirtualPullDown/README.md

 # Call gnuplot to create the graph
 subprocess.call(['gnuplot', '%s.gp'%(bait_name)])
 ```
-A scatter plot of pTM and ipTM values allows users to quickly identify the predicted complex model in the screening assay.
+A plot of pTM and ipTM values allows users to quickly navigate and interpret the results.

 ![pTM and ipTM plot](./postprocessing/figures/Nm60.png)

-## Acknowledgments